Why do bees build their stores in hexagonal shapes?

 Yes, a few do migrate to a nearby colony if it is close, but it is unusual.
 It is also a potential cause of transfer of parasites and diseases.

-If we didn’t harvest wax, what do the bees use it for?
+If we don’t harvest wax, what do the bees use it for?

 Do different bees make honey and different bees make wax within the colony?